- Thirty Major Rivals of Slavic Brides' Santa Claus

 7 Ded Moroz, Russia

 In XV-XVI centuries St. Nicholas was the main Christmas character.
 However, in the XVI-XVII centuries, the Reformation forbade the veneration of saints.
 St. Nicholas has preserved its authority in some countries.
 At this time in Europe, there were other heroes, the so-called Christmas fathers.
-In the XVII century with settlers from Holland St. Nicholas (or as it is called, Sinterklaas) came to America.
-Gradually, he changed his bishop's miter on his hat and turned into Santa.
-In the XX century, it affects the appearance of his European counterparts.
+In the XVII century settlers from Holland St. Nicholas (or as it is called, Sinterklaas) came to America.
+Gradually, he changed his bishop's mitre on his hat and turned it into Santa.
+In the XX century, it affected the appearance of his European counterparts.

 From St. Nicholas to Santa Claus